 - Before engaging your engine, check for bubbles.
 Look all around your boat including the stern.
 Do not motor unnecessarily or patrol the area, it adds to the danger.

-- When diving within Plymouth Port Control limits it is essential to advise them of your diving plans on VHF channels 14 or 16 (call sign ‘Longroom’) or telephone 01752 663225.
+- When diving within Plymouth Port Control limits it is essential to advise them of your diving plans on VHF channels 14 (call sign ‘Longroom’) or telephone 01752 663225.

 For more information, including the code of conduct, permits, harbour dues and launch sites visit: Queen’s Harbour Master (QHM) Plymouth, Cattewater Harbour Commission and Boatlaunch.